 Nina has a MBA, and is a qualified Audiologist with a Bachelor of Science.
 She is also a Graduate member of the Australian Institute of Company Directors.

 HCIA also has the following members:

 Managing Director & Chief Executive Officer, Bay Audio Australia Pty Ltd

-Eron Plumb is the Managing Director & Chief Executive Officer of Bay Audio Group (Australia, Singapore, Taiwan & Malaysia).
-He is an experienced senior retail executive with over 25 years of experience having worked with some of Australia’s most successful and leading retail brands.
+Eron Plumb is the Managing Director & Chief Executive Officer of Bay Audio Group.
+He is an experienced senior retail executive with over 30 years of experience having worked with some of Australia’s most successful and leading retail brands.
 Eron started his retail career with Coles Supermarkets.
-He then went onto hold various management and leadership positions in 3 of the retail divisions in Wesfarmers (previously Coles Myer) culminating in managing and leading the Harris Technology business through a successful turnaround before being approached to join Bay Audio as its Australian head.
-Eron’s passion for customer outcomes has been a driving force behind his career growth and he now is responsible for all Bay Audio Group companies.
+He then went onto hold various management and leadership positions in 3 of the retail divisions in Wesfarmers (previously Coles Myer) culminating in managing and leading the Harris Technology business through a successful turnaround before being approached to join Bay Audio.
+Eron’s passion for customer outcomes has been a driving force behind his career growth and he is responsible for all Bay Audio Group companies.